One of the major features that the recent release of WordPress version 4.4 introduced is the ability to embed WordPress posts.

 Similar to the above websites, with WordPress 4.4, your WordPress blog becomes oEmbed provider by default.

 Your posts thus can be embedded in any other WordPress blogs or by oEmbed consumers.

-One can just paste the URL of your post, and WordPress will automatically generate nicely formatted content card including your post’s title, excerpt, featured image (if available), site icon and links for comments and sharing.
+One can just paste the URL of your post, and WordPress will automatically generate a nicely formatted content cards including your post’s title, excerpt, featured image (if available), site icon and links for comments and sharing.